Data request investigation points finger at UK newspapers

 Trinity Mirror, which owns the Mirror, commissioned Whittamore for 376,918 pounds of work, while Associated Newspapers, which includes the Daily Mail among its titles, spent 268,311 pounds, according to the broadcaster.

-The investigation found some information may have been obtained illegally from organisations, either through deception or a corrupt inside source.
+The investigation found some information may have been obtained illegally from organizations, either through deception or a corrupt inside source.

 Some of the information obtained through potentially illegitimate methods are detailed by ITV as requests for ex-directory numbers; numbers of family and friends; police record checks and vehicle checks.